 - Take shelter in an interior hallway on a lower floor away from windows or glass when you're in a large building, such as a mall or auditorium.

 The National Weather Service issues Severe Thunderstorm Warnings for a particular county, or portions of it, when dangerous winds and damaging hail are likely to exceed the thresholds known to cause significant damage to well-built structures or cause bodily harm.

 Large hail is created by strong rising wind currents (updrafts) that carry water droplets into the upper regions of a thunderstorm where they freeze.
 Hail that is dime size or greater can produce dents in the tops of vehicles, damage roofs, break windows and cause significant bodily injury.
-Hailstones can form to softball size and fall at speeds in excess of 100 mph.
+Hailstones can form to softball size and fall at speeds in excess of 100 miles per hour.

 Damaging winds are another dangerous ingredient that make up the thunderstorm.
 Downbursts, also known as straight-line winds, are more prominent in thunderstorms.
 Downburst (straight-line) winds can produce widespread damage similar to that of a tornado.
 In fact, downburst winds have been measured in excess of 120 miles per hour or equivalent to an F2 Tornado.

 Thunderstorm Safety Actions